-The house itself is a simple one-story residence – a modern box with rustic natural materials that make it mistakable for a humble shack from the distance despite the refined rooms found inside.
+Known as Coromandel Bach, the house itself is a simple one-story residence – a modern box with rustic natural materials that make it mistakable for a humble shack from the distance despite the refined rooms found inside.
 This modest vacation home is naturally heated by the sun in the winter and easily cooled with crosswinds in the summer.

 “The house was conceived as a container sitting lightly on the land for habitation or the dream of habitation,” say the architects.
 “The intention was to reinterpret the New Zealand building tradition – the crafting of wood – the expression of structure, cladding, lining and joinery in a raw and unique way.”

 “The construction is reminiscent of the ‘trip’ or ‘rafter’ dams common in the Coromandel region at the turn of last century.
 Heavy vertical structural members supporting horizontal boarding.
 The unadorned natural timber, a sustainable and renewable resource, provides a connection to nature and the natural.”

 “A simple mechanism to the deck allows the ‘box’ to open up on arrival – providing a stage for living – and to close down on departure – providing protection.
 The house has a simple rectangular plan that sits across the contour in a patch of cleared bush in the manner of the rural shed, facing north and the view.”